 Designed to provide undergraduate students in secondary education with an overview of the methods, assessment techniques, materials, curriculum, and activities used to teach social studies.
 The course is intended to help students acquire a repertoire of planning and instructional skills necessary for teaching social studies.
-Prerequisite: must be admitted into teacher education program and be taking EDSC 315.
+Prerequisite: Must be admitted into Teacher Education Program and be enrolled in EDSC 315.

-EDSC 483 Secondary Supervised Teaching Internship (1-16)The supervised internship provides the student with the opportunity to experience, in depth, the full role and meaning of teaching in a school setting.
+EDSC 483 Secondary Supervised Teaching Internship 1-16

+The Supervised Internship provides the student with the opportunity to experience, in depth, the full role and meaning of teaching in a school setting.
 Experiences include planning and organizing for instruction, developing classroom teaching competencies and skills, evaluating pupil progress, participating in extracurricular activities, working with special school personnel, and utilizing school and community resources in the instructional program.
-Prerequisite: must be admitted into the teaching internship program and be taking EDSC 491.
+Prerequisite: Must be admitted into the Teaching Internship program and be enrolled in EDSC 491.
 Instructor permission required.